-J. Steel Casing Pipe: Comply with AWWA C200 minimum grade B, size, and wall thickness as indicated on The Drawings.
+J. Steel Casing Pipe: Comply with AWWA C200 minimum grade B, size, and wall thickness as indicated on I The Drawings.

 K.Trench Utility Locator Tape: Heavy duty 6" wide underground warning tape.
-Tape shall be made from polyethylene material, 3.5 mils thick, with a minimum tensile strength of 1,750psi.Place the tape at one-half the minimum depth of cover for the utility line or a maximumof 3feet, which ever is the less, but never above the top of subgrade.
-Color of tape shall bedeterminedby as follows:
+Tape shall be made from polyethylene material, 3.5 mils thick, with a minimum tensile strength of 1,750psi.Place the tape at one-half the minimum depth of cover for the utility line or a maximumof 3 feet, which determined by as follows: